Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/01_introduction.md

 ## Key components:
 - **Agent**: The AI or algorithm that learns and makes decisions.
 - **Environment**: The world or system the agent interacts with.
+No information is hidden in this description.
+- **Observation**: The information the agent receives from the environment.
+It can be the full state or a partial observation of the state.
-- **State** (S): A snapshot of the current situation in the environment.
+- **State** (S): A snapshot of the environment which is given to the agent.
 It is a function of the history of the environment and the agent's actions.
+It is generally represented as a vector or matrix.
 - **Action** (A): A choice the agent can make in a given state.
-- **Reward** (R): Feedback from the environment.
-This tells the agent how good or bad its last action was in that state.
+- **Action Spaces** - The set of all possible actions the agent can take.
+It can be discrete (a finite set of actions) or continuous (an infinite set of actions).
+There are families of RL algorithms that will work only with one type of action space.
 - **Policy** (π): The agent's strategy or "brain."
 It's a function from states to actions – what action the agent should take in a particular state.
 The goal of RL is to find the optimal policy.
 It can be deterministic (always the same action for a state) or stochastic (probabilistic action selection, ie, gives the probability for taking each action, given a state).
+- **Episode**: A sequence of states, actions, and rewards that ends in a terminal state .
+- **Reward** (R): Feedback from the environment.
+This tells the agent how good or bad its last action was in that state.
+- **Return**: The total accumulated reward from a state until the end of an episode, discounted by a factor γ.
+It is one sample of the different possiblities from MDP.
 - **Value Function**: Predicts the expected future reward an agent can get from being in a particular state (V) or from taking a particular action in a particular state (Q).
 This helps the agent make long-term plans.
 RL agents which use these are called value-based agents.
     - **Q-value (Action-Value Function):** $Q(s, a)$ tells us the amount of reward we can expect starting from a specific state $s$ and picking a specific action $a$, and then following a particular policy thereafter.
 Finding the optimal q-value is the ultimate goal of RL.
     - **V-value (State-Value Function):** $V(s)$ tells us the amount of reward we can expect starting from a specific state $s$, and then following a particular policy thereafter.
 The optimal policy is found by selecting actions that have the highest Q-value for each state.
-- **Episode**: A sequence of states, actions, and rewards that ends in a terminal state .
-- **Return**: The total accumulated reward from a state until the end of an episode, discounted by a factor γ.
-It is one sample of the different possiblities from MDP.

 ## Important Concepts:
 - **Exploration vs. Exploitation**: The agent must balance exploring new actions to discover their rewards (exploration) and using known actions that yield high rewards (exploitation).
 This is a fundamental trade-off in RL.
 - **Discount Factor (γ)**: A value between 0 and 1 (generally between 0.9 and 0.99) that determines the importance of future rewards.
 A higher γ means the agent values future rewards more, while a lower γ focuses on immediate rewards.`The value of reward R after k steps is (γ^k)R`.
 - **Markov Decision Process (MDP)**: A mathematical framework for modeling decision-making, consisting of states, actions, rewards, and transition probabilities.
 It provides a formal structure for RL problems.
-- **Bellman Equation** provide a set of recursive relationships that define the value functions (𝑉(𝑠)V(s) for state-value and 𝑄(𝑠,𝑎)Q(s,a) for action-value) in terms of the values of successor states.
+- **Bellman Equation** provide a set of recursive relationships that `define the value functions` (𝑉(𝑠)V(s) for state-value and 𝑄(𝑠,𝑎)Q(s,a) for action-value) in terms of the values of successor states.